 We would not advise purchasing a business laptop if you’re a creative professional or regular video gamer.
 These laptops don’t have the graphics power for such endeavors, and you’d need to look for more specialty models in order to better suit your needs.

-Laptops for Business Students: What to Consider?
+Laptop for Business Students: What to Consider?

 Getting down to business doesn’t just happen in an office or at your desk at home, which means portability is key to a great business laptop.